CCSGroupInternational/cf-micro/uaa-services/README.md

     ```json
     {
         "prompts": {
             "username": ["text", "Email"],
             "password": ["password", "Password"]
             }
     }
     ```
     d) The CF CLI prompts the user fot the required fields and then submits a token grant request: `HTTP(S) "PUT /oauth/token"`

-    e) The UAA `/oauth/token` service validates the submitted credentials, if valid it returns a signed JSON Web Token, this JSON includes the list of privileges authorizations/scopes that are granted to the user, example:
+    e) The UAA `/oauth/token` service validates the submitted credentials, if valid it returns a signed [JSON Web Token], this JSON includes the list of privileges authorizations/scopes that are granted to the user, example:
     ```json
     {   "jti":"dada01e968804f6fbd073274d431bdee",
         "sub":"admin",